Highly rated local moving companies for New York City to Phoenix moves

 - Phoenix is less walkable than New York City with a score of 41 out of 100 vs New York City’s 88 out of 100.

-- Air quality in Phoenix is moderate, and in New York City it's good.
+- Air quality in Phoenix is Moderate, and in New York City it’s Good.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Arizona moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Arizona, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.